ABSTRACT FIGURE ART

 Colorful abstract portrait painting.

-Abstract figure painting with oil pastel.
+Abstract figure painting in acrylic paint.

 Many of Hudson's abstract figure paintings are organic abstracts derived from single or multiple poses.
-She does these composite figure studies when she finds the musculature or interior forms of the figures more interesting or fun than the overall pose or expression of the model.
+She does these composite figure drawings when she finds the musculature or interior forms of the figures more interesting or fun than the overall pose or expression of the model.